Azure/azure-sdk-for-js/packages/@azure/servicebus/data-plane/README.md

 }
 ```

-Another way to receive messages is by setting up message handlers and have it running as long as you please.
+Another way to receive messages is by setting up message handlers and have it running as long as you need.

 ```javascript
 const myMessageHandler = async (message) => {